developer239/react-apollo-graphql/README.md

  1) Use `yarn build:production` in order to build the static files.

  2) Use `yarn prod` command in order to start the app.
 This will start express server.

+ ## Deployment on Heroku

+ This application is Heroku ready.
+All you have to do is set `config:set NPM_CONFIG_PRODUCTION=false` in your your config.
+Everything else is prepared.